weaveworks/scope/site/plugins.md

 }
 ```

 Because Scope detects running plugins by looking into the `/var/run/scope/plugins` directory, plugins should remove their socket and the directory (if created) when they exit.
-The side effect of not doing that is that the Scope UI will show that a plugin is running but is not reachable.
+The side effect of not doing that is that the Scope UI will show that a plugin is running but that it is not reachable.

-To do that you can use the following helper function:
+To remove the socket, and the directory, you can use the following helper function:

 ```go
 func setupSignals(socketPath string) {